A 19th-century French mirror with a versatile form that can be placed vertically or horizontally - antique

 Description

-A 19th-century French mirror with a versatile form can be positioned vertically or horizontally, featuring an original mirror plate with some flaws, set in a beautifully carved and gilded frame.
+A 19th-century French mirror with a versatile shape can be positioned vertically or horizontally, featuring an original mirror plate with some flaws, set in a beautifully carved and gilded frame.
 This antique gilded mirror is in excellent original condition, ready to be placed in your home.

 Manufacturer information